 data entry

-Primary and Secondary Fertility Signs: Your cervical fluid and your basal body temperature (BBT) are considered your primary fertility signs.
+Your cervical fluid and your basal body temperature (BBT) are considered your primary fertility signs.
 These are the signs that are really needed to get a reliable interpretation.
-Secondary signs, such as cervix position and texture, results from kits and devices and other personal observations can help offer added insight into the interpretation.

 Your basal body temperature rises after ovulation due to increased progesterone in your bloodstream.
 Your cervical fluid is the fluid that is produced by your cervix as ovulation is approaching.
 You can see and feel it in or outside your vagina.
 Cervical fluid, which is sometimes called cervical mucus (CM), changes throughout your cycle depending on your fertility status.
 It becomes watery and stretchy, like raw egg white when you are most fertile just before ovulation.